emge1/tracardi-google-sheets-integrator/README.md

 # Output

 This node return output to client:
-* if the client got data, it returns sheet and range, major dimensions and values.
+* if the client get data, it returns sheet and range, major dimensions and values.
- * if the client got data, it returns spreadsheet id, sheet and range, number of updated rows, columns and cells
+ * if the client write data, it returns spreadsheet id, sheet and range, number of updated rows, columns and cells